UmbrellaHoldings/ULTC/README.md

  - Every block to retarget difficulty with DigiShield algorithm

-For more information, as well as an immediately useable, binary version of the Umbrella-ltc client sofware, see http://www.umbrella-ltccoin.com.
+For more information, as well as an immediately useable, binary version of the Umbrella-LTC client sofware, see http://www.umbrella-ltccoin.com.

 License
 -------

-Umbrella-ltc is released under the terms of the MIT license.
+Umbrella-LTC is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process